Cricket-Khawaja, Shaun Marsh miss out on Australia contracts

 "His form extended into white ball cricket late in the summer, earning him well deserved call-ups to the one-day and T20 Australian squads."

-Players not included on the initial list of 20 contracts can later earn a contract by accruing 12 "upgrade points" through national team appearances.

-Players receive five points for a test match, two for a one-day international and one for a T20 International.
+Players not included on the initial list of contracts can earn one later in the season by accruing 12 "upgrade points" through national team appearances, with five points for a test match, two for a one-day international and one for a T20 international.

+All-rounder Annabel Sutherland, the teenage daughter of Cricket Australia's long-serving former CEO James Sutherland, earned one of the 15 national women's contracts for the first time.

+The 18-year-old, also the younger sister of Victoria all-round talent Will Sutherland, was among three new faces on the list with fast bowler Tayla Vlaeminck and South Australian all-rounder Tahlia McGrath.

-The contracts list was released a month behind schedule as governing body Cricket Australia scrambles to shore up its finances amid a global sports shutdown due to the coronavirus.
+The contract lists were released a month behind schedule as governing body Cricket Australia scrambles to shore up its finances amid a global sports shutdown due to the coronavirus.

 Cricket Australia contracts: